dora-lee/seneca-prg550-2022-spring/lectures/lecture03.md

             print(num, end=" ") only displays if for loop runs to completion without a break;
             total_primes += 1
-        end for
-      end if
-   end for
    return total_primes
-end function

 lower = int(input("Enter lower range: "))
 upper = int(input("Enter upper range: "))